devholic/deferclient/README.md

 errors when you instantiate them use this method.
 We'll create a new deferpanic error that is returned and the error will be shipped to deferpanic.

+Note: This can produce a tremendous amount of error activity so you might only want to use it when necessary.

 ```go
 package main